Tidykiwi/city-gym/README.md

 # city-gym-2
 Database application with GUI for managing gym memberships.<br>
-Completetd as part of studying 'BIT502 - Fundamentals of Programming' at The Open Polytechnic of New Zealand (BIT = Bachelor of Information Technology)
+Completetd as part of studying 'BIT502 - Fundamentals of Programming' at The Open Polytechnic of New Zealand (BIT = Bachelor of Information Technology)<br><br>

-You will then create the following screens:
+My task for this project was to build a multi-screen GUI database application to manage gym registration and membership.<br>

+The brief asked for the folowing screens:<br>
 • The main menu screen: The user should be able to navigate to the individual screens, to easily return to it, and to be able to exit the application.
-• The membership form screen: You will have already completed the membership form from Assignment 2.
-However, you will now need to make sure that when the new member is saved, the information is stored in the database rather than written to a file.
+• The membership form screen: This membership form calculates the membership costs and stores the new membership details to a database.
-© The Open Polytechnic of Ne w Zealand Ltd 3
+• Form to include customer details, membership details, payment details and extras.
+• Form to include a ‘calculate’ button, that applies all fees and discounts, based on the user’s selection of options.
+• Membership costs are displayed to the user on calculation.
+This includes: o membership cost o total of all extras selected o total discount applied o net membership cost o regular payment amount.
+• The submit button should store new member information in a database.
+This captures all details from the membership form.

-• Search members screen: To meet the requirements of being able to search for members (see Appendix A), you will need to add a data grid to this form.
+• Search members screen: Uses a data grid to allow searching for members.<br><br>

-• Fitness class booking screen: You will need to build this form into your Visual Studio solution.
-However, the only code you will need to add to this form is the code to close the form and return the user to the main menu screen.
-The form is a prototype only.
+• Fitness class booking screen: This form is a prototype only.
+It only features the functionality to close the form and return the user to the main menu screen.<br><br>

-Then, create the database you designed for Task 1, and configure the data source to display tables.
-You will also need to populate the database with the sample data (see Appendix B).
-Remember, your design should capture all of the client’s requirements that are outlined in the case study information.
-For the implementation of this task, you will be assessed on your ability to meet the client’s requirements, the functionality of overall application, and the readability of your code.
+• Application includes suitable error control by informing the user if there areincomplete fields or incorrect user input.